gathering/tgno-backend/README.md

 **Prioritized tasks:**

 - [x] Get local `docker-compose` based development setup functional and documented
-- [.]
-Get local editor tooling functional and documented
+- [x] Get local editor tooling functional and documented
 - [ ] Get staging environment up and running using terraform (in another repo for now)
 - [ ] Limit sub-page types available on `aktuelt` app
 - [ ] Start iterating on `aktuelt` app to get a minimal realistic and functional article setup in place  (look at existing page for inspiration)